tnware/product-checker/README.md

 }
 ```
+If you want this to work for you:

 Insert a webhook URL per product type if you wish, otherwise put the same webhook URL for all